-In October 2000, the Floyd D. Spence National Defense Authorization Act for Fiscal Year 2001 (Public Law No. 106-398) gave DOE responsibility for remediation of the Moab Site.
-This legislation also mandated that the Moab Site be remediated in accordance with Uranium Mill Tailings Radiation Control Act (UMTRCA) Title I "subject to the availability of appropriations for this purpose."
+The Floyd D. Spence National Defense Authorization Act for Fiscal Year 2001 (Public Law No. 106-398) gave DOE responsibility for remediation of the Moab Site.
+This legislation also mandated that the Moab Site be remediated in accordance with Title I of the Uranium Mill Tailings Radiation Control Act (UMTRCA).
+NRC is the regulator for the Moab UMTRA Project.

 To minimize potential adverse effects to human health and the environment in the short term, former site operators, custodians, and DOE have instituted environmental controls and interim actions at the Moab Site.
-Controls have included stormwater management, dust suppression, pile-dewatering activities, and placement of an interim cover on the tailings to prevent movement of contaminated windblown materials from the pile.
+Controls have included storm water management, dust suppression, pile-dewatering activities, and placement of an interim cover on the tailings to prevent contaminated materials from blowing off the pile.
 Interim actions have included restricting site access, monitoring ground water and surface water, and managing legacy chemicals to minimize the potential for releases to the environment.
-In addition, DOE designed a ground water extraction system (implemented in the summer of 2003) to intercept ground water contaminants discharging to the Colorado River, thereby reducing ammonia and uranium concentrations in ground water discharging to the river.
-The ground water remediation system has been expanded each year since its initial implementation.
+In addition, DOE designed a ground water extraction system (implemented in the summer of 2003) to intercept ground water contaminants (mostly ammonia and uranium) before they discharge to the Colorado River.
+The ground water extraction system has been expanded and now includes 41 remediation wells.